Ny Hasina Andriamanjato

-Ny Hasina Andriamanjato is a Malagasy politician who served in the government of Madagadcar as Minister of Foreign Affairs from 2009 to 2010.
+Ny Hasina Andriamanjato is a Malagasy politician who served in the government of Madagascar as Minister of Foreign Affairs from 2009 to 2010.

 Life and career

-The son of Pasteur Richard Andriamanjato, Andriamanjato studied in Madagascar and the Soviet Union, and he became Minister for Post and Telecommunications under Prime Minister Francisque Ravony in 1993.
+The son of Pastor Richard Andriamanjato and Bao Andriamanjato, Andriamanjato studied in Madagascar and the Soviet Union, and he became Minister for Post and Telecommunications under Prime Minister Francisque Ravony in 1993.
 He held this position for nine years, serving under two presidents (Albert Zafy and Didier Ratsiraka) and a total of five prime ministers.
 In 2002, he was poisoned, and as a result, he stood down in late February 2002, playing no further part in the political struggle of that year.

 After 2002, he stayed out of the political arena, while remaining a member of the Congress Party for the Independence of Madagascar.
 On March 31, 2006, he appeared for an interview on TV Plus, where he expressed his belief in the necessity of national reconciliation and said that he was prepared to run in the next presidential election if the nation's interest required it.
 He officially confirmed his candidacy on May 5, 2006, but said that he would not be a candidate of any party or coalition.
 As an independent candidate in the election, held on December 3, 2006, he placed sixth with 4.18% of the vote.